 Medical negligence cases are more common than we may think and can have far reaching effects.
-If you feel you’ve been the victim of medical neglect and want to resort to legal action, it’s essential that you know the various stages of a medical negligence court proceedings.
+If you feel you’ve been the victim of medical neglect, such as Hysterectomy surgery complications due to doctor error and want to resort to legal action, it’s essential that you know the various stages of a medical negligence court proceedings.

 In this article, we’re going to give you the five main stages of a medical negligence claim and an explanation of each.
 We’ll also explain where legal experts are involved and how these steps affect the client.